 The table below is fairly complex because it displays quantitative values that are simultaneously associated with multiple sets of categorical items.
 In this case, we are looking at sales dollars and particular salespeople.

 Side Note: Embed the interactive tables you make with Infogram to help your viewer sort the data and draw better conclusions faster.
-For example, you can sort numbers highest to lowest and names alphabetically.
+For example, you can sort numbers from highest to lowest and names alphabetically.

-Tables vs. Graphs
+Tables vs. Charts

 - The message is contained in the shape of the values (e.g. patterns, trends, exceptions).